simra-project/dataset/README.md

               3 = Hand
               4 = Basket/Pannier
               5 = Backpack/Bag
               6 = Other
 incident:  Type of incident:
+             -5 = Dummy incident (if no incident is set, this is created to preserve bike, pLoc, childCheckBox and trailerCheckBox info)
               0 = Nothing (default value)
               1 = Close Pass
               2 = Someone pulling in or out